stdtabs/stdtabs.github.io/docs/example.create.a.tablature.from.scratch.md

 echo $song->getName();
 ```

-This is only sufficient to make basic operations but it failed if we want to save it as a Guitar Pro 3 format.
+This is only sufficient to make basic operations but it failed if we want to save it as Guitar Pro or MIDI format.

 A minimal and working tablature
 -------------------------------

-Now, we will create a tablature with one track and one measure in it.
+We will create a tablature of one track with one measure.

 In addition to the track, we have to define a channel, a measure header and a measure.